 “Geometry is knowledge of the eternally existent.”

-Most importantly, numbers were understood to express in code those eternal constants that define the universe.
-Each number held a place in the cosmic story of transformation, the universal creating process, as such:
+Most importantly, numbers were understood to express in code, those eternal constants that define the universe.
+Each number held a place in the cosmic story of transformation and the universal creating process, as such:

 There is yet another special quality to the number one; the fact that any number, when multiplied by one, remains itself, as does any number divided by one.

 To the Greek philosophers then, one and two were not considered to actually be numbers.
 Rather, they considered them to be the parents of all other numbers.
-They surmised that creation is involved when a pair of distinct but equal opposites unites to produce a third, new, thing.
-Modern scientists know this as the laws of attraction and repulsion as from the basic polarity, light, energy and all matter results.
+They surmised that creation is involved when a pair of distinct but equal opposites unites to produce a third, new thing.
+Modern scientists know this as the law of attraction, and repulsion as from the basic polarity, light, energy, and all matter results.